indico/indico-user-docs/user_guide/room_booking.md

 If someone else has already booked this room on the period you selected, you will be able to resolve these “conflicts”, by clicking on _Conflicts_.

-Then choose your booking time and date information as before.
-And when you’re finished, click “continue”.
-Check if there are conflicts between your date and other user’s bookings, and if there are, go back and change the date.
-If you have several days worth of bookings and there are conflicts in only a few dates, you can still book the room for the dates that are available and the days where there is a conflict will be simply discarted.
+If you have booked the room for multiple days and there are conflicts in some of them, you can still book the room for the dates that are available and the days where there is a conflict will simply be discarted.

 Click on the green bar to book the room for that date.